Gracy-19/HelpHive-AServiceMarketPlace/README.md

-# 🐝 HelpHive – Service Marketplace
+# 🐝 HelpHive – A Service Marketplace

 A modern full-stack platform that connects customers with skilled service providers — tutors, plumbers, electricians, cleaners, mechanics, and more.